 6. My pastor says it’s a waste of time trying to get ministers and churches working together; is he right?
 Should we simply stay to ourselves?

 It is understandable that many in the ministry are reluctant when talking about working together with Christians from different networks or denominations.
 The typical pastor has enough difficulty trying to keep the people inside their own church from killing each other, no wonder they are reticent to try it outside their four walls.
-This may also reveal the fact that your pastor only has vision for what’s inside their house.
-However we submit that according to the Scriptures Jesus gave the ministry gifts of Ephesians 4 (apostles, prophets, evangelists, pastors and teachers) for the expressed purpose of raising Christians joined and knitted together who are mature in Christ.
+This may also reveal the fact that your pastor only has vision and grace for what’s inside their house.
+However we submit that according to the Scriptures Jesus gave the ministry gifts of Ephesians 4 (apostles, prophets, evangelists, pastors and teachers) for the expressed purpose of raising Christians to be joined and knitted together who are mature in Christ.
 To not do this is an indication of the immaturity of our leaders.
 If Jesus Christ (not your organization) truly ordained you, you have no choice but to work towards the ends specified in Ephesians 4:11-16 where you live.
 To not do so would mean your ordination is from man or you are building your own kingdom in His name.

 Sadly most of our seminaries have a self-interest to produce “franchised disciples” in their company image instead of Christ’s.
 We ask every believer to consider that their church or denominational camp is similar to the school or college they were educated in.
 It is appropriate to be proud of one’s school heritage, but the purpose of that school is to prepare you to go out into society to work with others from different schools to make society a better place.
 Staying to ourselves, in our own camp causes inbreeding and inbreeding produces birth defects in the natural as well as in our spiritual offspring.